Highmark

 Teams were constantly hitting roadblocks because they didn’t have the information they needed.
 It was difficult to get the key business knowledge from the stakeholders in the organization.
 By the time they did get those stakeholders involved, they would often find their time and efforts were wasted as they had moved forward with poor insight on the business’ needs.

-Collaborative Design-First approach to API Development
+Solution: Collaborative design-first approach to API development

 Highmark has used Stoplight to push a true API-first evolution throughout its organization.
 The team used a combination of the right people working together and rapid prototyping to get immediate feedback.
 The results have decreased delivery time and allowed Highmark to reimagine its digital capabilities.